 The March of War

-The new policies of the Dominion of Vendaeros did not sit well with most in Eldross, many of whom were already chafing under Vendaeros rule.
-As the Vendaeros war machine continued its campaign towards the Lord High Marshal’s true goal, Velkaria, many of its colonies and cities below grew more and more dissatisfied with Vendaeros rule and some went into open rebellion.
+The new policies of the Dominion of Vendaeros did not sit well with all in Eldross, a few of whom were already chafing under Vendaeros rule.
+As the Vendaeros war machine continued its campaign towards the Lord High Marshal’s true goal- Velkaria- a growing number of its colonies and cities in the Badlands below grew more and more dissatisfied with Vendaeros rule, some going into open rebellion.
 This was a huge distraction to the Emperor, who was also concentrating on invading Velkaria.
 Time passed and harsh measures were enacted against those showing disobedience, which only fueled the flames of discord.
 At home there was internal strife as some of the dissenting lords who spoke out against the war were imprisoned and silenced.
 These only caused resentment to grow against the war.
 Even the Luminous Maiden spoke out against it, and as a result the City of Bourtaigne was closed by the Emperor, an unthinkable act.
 The closer that the Vendaerosians came to achieving their goal, the further from the tenants of Astra they seemed to be.

 The All Souls War

 The conquest of Velkaria seemed as though it would not be as difficult as originally thought.
 While the lands were harsh, inhospitable and unforgeable for invading armies, any organized resistance was quickly swept aside.
 Even cities they came across were no threat against the overwhelming superior forces that Vendaeros brought to bear.
 There seemed to be very little coordination between Velkarian forces, who attempted to engage the Dominion forces piecemeal.
 While some of the Umbra tainted lords were individually powerful, they were no match for a disciplined force.
 This proved to be the case the further into Velkaria the Vendaerosians pushed, until eventually they were outside the main capital, Undryn.